kelu124/echomods/include/probes/auto/retroATL3.md

 # retroATL3 (retroATL3)

-An ATL ACCESS 3 probe.
+* Small description: An ATL ACCESS 3 probe.

-3.5MHz probe.
+* Longer description: 3.5MHz probe.
 Used on the ultramarks.

 # Experiments